aditya-chandraker/raindrop-pygame/README.md

 ﻿# Raindrop 🌧
-A simple game to try to get an RL model to beat
+A simple game to try to train an RL model to beat

 ## Get Started
 ```bash